lestece/BIM-Dance-Studio/README.md

 ## 4. TESTING

-All of the information regarding the testind can be found [here](TESTING.md)
+All of the information regarding the testing can be found [here](TESTING.md)

 [Back to top ↑](README.md/#bim-dance-studio)